marcomelilli/nestjs-email-authentication/README.md

 ...

 "host": {
-    "url": "<server-url>",  //This is used to generate the link for the verification sent via email to the users "port": "3000"
+    "url": "<server-url>",  //This link is used to redirect users to your server to confirm their email address (link via email)
+    "port": "3000"
 },